-Since dividends are specifically included in gross income under paragraph (k) of the definition of "gross income", whether of a capital nature or not, their exclusion from section 9C(2) is technically unnecessary.
-Nevertheless, their exclusion from being deemed to be of a capital nature does emphasise that such dividends will remain gross income, and hence will not form part of proceeds for CGT purposes.
+Since a dividend and a foreign dividend are specifically included in gross income under paragraph (k) of the definition of the term "gross income", whether of a capital nature or not, their exclusion from section 9C(2) is technically unnecessary.
+Nevertheless, their exclusion from being deemed to be of a capital nature does emphasise that such dividends and foreign dividends do remain gross income, and hence will not form part of proceeds for CGT purposes.